BloopAI/bloop/README.md

 ## Get Started

 The simplest way to get started with bloop is to [download the app](https://github.com/BloopAI/bloop/releases) and follow the onboarding steps.
-Checkout our [getting started guide](https://bloop.ai/docs/getting-started) and our references for [conversational](https://bloop.ai/docs/natural-language-queries) and [regex](https://bloop.ai/docs/regex-queries) search.
+Checkout our [getting started guide](https://bloop.ai/docs/getting-started) and our references for [conversational](https://bloop.ai/docs/natural-language-queries) and [regex](https://bloop.ai/docs/regex-queries) search and [Code Studio](https://bloop.ai/docs/code-studio).

 For instructions on how to build from source or run bloop from the command line, check out these pages:

 - [Build bloop app from source](./apps/desktop/README.md)
 - [Run bloop from the command line](./server/README.md)

-Note that it is currently _not_ possible to run conversational GPT-4 search where bloop has been built from source (we're working on this).
+Note that it is currently _not_ possible to use conversational GPT-4 search where bloop has been built from source (we're working on this).
 You can run regex searches and use code-navigation.

 If you encounter any index issues you can wipe the bloop cache and reindex.
 Instructions on how to do this on different platforms [are here](./apps/desktop/README.md).